-- To promote good attendance as this is vital to educational achievement. - To convey clearly to parents/carers and pupil/students that: - regular attendance is essential; - unauthorised absence and persistent lateness is not acceptable; - only the Headteacher in the context of the law can approve absence; - o parental condoned, unjustifiable absence will be investigated and will be recorded as unauthorised absence. - To keep records of attendance which: - clearly distinguish between authorised and unauthorised absence by pupils; - o provide accurate information on actual attendance to enable monitoring and evaluation of school attendance rates through centrally held statistics. - To build on existing good practice that fosters a positive attitude to good attendance by: - responding rapidly to pupil/student absence; - recognising pupils who maintain 'excellent', 'good' and 'improving' attendance records. - To be sensitive to situations where regular attendance patterns are disrupted by external factors such as family bereavement.
+- To promote good attendance as this is vital to educational achievement. - To convey clearly to parents/carers and learners that: - regular attendance is essential; - unauthorised absence and persistent lateness is not acceptable; - only the Headteacher in the context of the law can approve absence; - o parental condoned, unjustifiable absence will be investigated and will be recorded as unauthorised absence. - To keep records of attendance which: - clearly distinguish between authorised and unauthorised absence by learners; - o provide accurate information on actual attendance to enable monitoring and evaluation of school attendance rates through centrally held statistics. - To build on existing good practice that fosters a positive attitude to good attendance by: - responding rapidly to learner absence; - recognising learners who maintain 'excellent', 'good' and 'improving' attendance records. - To be sensitive to situations where regular attendance patterns are disrupted by external factors such as family bereavement.